Manage Chronic Pancreatitis for a Healthy Life

 • Endoscopic Ultrasonography (EUS): It is the most sensitive imaging tool for the diagnosis of chronic pancreatitis, and has been proven to be more accurate than the CT scan.

-Chronic Pancreatitis Treatment in Kolkata
+Chronic Pancreatitis Treatment In Kolkata

 The most important aspects of managing CP involve: (1) amelioration of pain; (2) maintain nutrition and control indigestion and (3) tackle complications.